t3bol90/Automatic-Music-Playlist-Continuation/README.md

 [Overleaf site](https://www.overleaf.com/read/dqszczyytsrv)

 # Problem statement
-How can I get a different recommended song from list tracks of my playlist ?
-Answer this question will solve the problem of sequential recommendation problem, with a user's playlist Q, we can offer/recommend them a list of suitable tracks which fit with their playlist.
+How can a user get a different recommended song from the list tracks of their playlist?
+Answer this problem will solve the sequential recommendation problem; with a user's playlist Q, we can offer/recommend them a list of suitable tracks that fit with their playlist.
 In this course, our team will use Machine Learning to solve this problem.

-Our model is an system which tries to calculate the rating or score of how fit is a track to a playlist.
-For mathematics approach, the problem statement is defined by:
+Our model is a system that tries to calculate the rating or score of how to fit a track is to a playlist.
+For the mathematics approach, the problem statement is defined by:
-- Given a list of playlist Q, calculate score of each tracks in $\Omega'$.
+- Given a list of playlist Q, calculate the score of each track in $\Omega'$.
-- In recommendation stage, we choose $P$ tracks with highest score for recommendation.
+- In the recommendation stage, we choose $P$ tracks with the highest score for the recommendation.

 # Table of contents